koelslaw/documentation/topics/hardware-assembly.md

 7. Release two set screws from expansion plate right front and remove expansion plate

-8. Insert network module and tighten captive bolts on front of network module (Do not over tighten)
+8. Insert the network module and tighten captive bolts on the front of network module (Do not over tighten)

 9. Installation of 4 SFPs

-10. Insert all SFP-10G-SR modules into available SFP slots on bottom right of switch
+10. Insert all SFP-10G-SR modules into available SFP slots on the bottom right of the switch

 11. Mount switch to case

-12. From front mount the switch into u3 and install 2 screws per side to attach switch to Case (use the assistance of two people)
+12. From front mount the switch into u3 and install two screws per side to attach the switch to Case (use the assistance of two people)

 ## Step 3 - Install Server - U2 & U3